The Duality Of A Man

 V. The Power of Self-Awareness: Navigating the Internal Landscape

 Self-awareness is the cornerstone of navigating the duality of man.
-By becoming more attuned to our thoughts, feelings, and motivations, we can begin to identify the patterns and triggers that lead to internal conflict.
+But by becoming more attuned to our thoughts, feelings, and motivations, we can begin to identify the patterns and triggers that lead to internal conflict.
 Journaling, meditation, and therapy can all be valuable tools in this process, offering safe spaces for self-reflection and exploration.

 VI.
 The Duality of Man and Social Responsibility